spolivin/mini-rag/README.md

 ### Stage 6 - Deployment

+- [x] Create a FastAPI endpoint for sending and querying documents to avoid multiple model reloading
 - [ ] Add `Dockerfile` for reproducible deployment
 - [ ] Write documentation and examples
 - [x] Add tests for core components